The Power of One Meal to Make or Break Your Health

 - Decreased endothelial function, increasing the risk of atherosclerosis

-- Increase in fat in the liver, which increases the risk of fatty liver disease, insulin resistance, and metabolic disorder
+- Increased fat in the liver, which increases the risk of fatty liver disease, insulin resistance, and metabolic disorder

 - Increased cardiovascular reactivity to stress, which could lead to hypertension

-Now, if you consume a healthy diet most of the time and are generally healthy, then you might be able to handle one rare indulgence and bounce back from these changes without much of an issue.
+Now, if you consume a healthy diet most of the time and are generally healthy, then you might be able to handle an occasional, rare indulgence and bounce back without much of an issue.
 However, when these indulgences begin to happen more often, you face an increased risk of these post-meal changes developing into the associated chronic health conditions, such as diabetes and heart disease.

 The Short-Term Effects of Healthy Meals

-The good news is that healthy diets also have the power to significantly affect the body quickly, but this time for good.
+The good news is that healthy diets also have the power to significantly affect the body quickly.
+This time for good.
 In contrast to a high-saturated fatty acid meal, consuming a healthier mixture of fats does not have the same impact on the body.
-In one study, twenty-eight healthy males randomly consumed either a high-saturated fatty acid meal or a Mediterranean-type meal.
-While the meal high in saturated fats led to postprandial dysfunction, including higher insulinemia and higher lipid parameters, especially in those with a higher BMI, the Mediterranean-style diet did not.
+In one study, 28 healthy males randomly consumed either a high-saturated fatty acid meal or a Mediterranean-type meal.
+While the meal high in saturated fats led to dysfunction after the meal, including abnormally high insulin concentrations in the blood and higher lipid parameters, especially in those with a higher BMI, the Mediterranean-style diet did not.
 Additionally, the plasma fatty acid profiles of those who consumed the saturated fat meal were enriched saturated fatty acids while the Mediterranean-type meal led to omega-3 fatty acids rich fatty acid profiles.

 Another study found that consuming a Mediterranean-style diet for just 10 days improved cardiovascular function and mood.
-In a crossover study with 24 healthy women participants, the studies either consumed their normal diet for 10 days and then switched to a Mediterranean-style diet or consumed the Mediterranean diet for 10 days and then revert to their normal diet.
-There was a significant reduction in augmentation pressure, and positive effects on augmentation index, central systolic pressure, and brachial systolic pressure although it did not reach significance.
-There were also significant positive changes to cognitive function, including word-recall.
+In a crossover study with 24 healthy women participants, the women either consumed their normal diet for 10 days and then switched to a Mediterranean-style diet or consumed the Mediterranean diet for 10 days and then reverted to their normal diet.
+There were significant improvements in blood pressure measurements.
+There were also significant positive changes to cognitive function, including word recall.

 Studies on other healthy diets, such as the Paleolithic diet, macrobiotic diet, and vegetarian diet, also demonstrate that consuming them for a short period of time leads to healthier biomarkers.

-There are ways to mitigate the damage that one meal does to your body.
-Of course, this does not give you permission to go crazy with your diet.
-However, it does provide you with some tools to have in your arsenal so that those days you choose to indulge will not have quite as extensive an impact on your health as they could.
-Talk with your healthcare provider about which of these modalities may be best for you.
+There are ways to blunt the damage that one meal does to your body.
+Of course, this does not mean you want to go crazy with your diet.
+However, it does provide tools for your arsenal so those days you choose to indulge will not have quite as extensive an impact on your health as they could.

 Fish Oil

-If you are looking for another reason to ensure you have adequate levels of omega-3 fatty acids, supplementing with them can help to reduce the negative impact of food.
-In a randomized crossover study, researchers had participants supplement for four weeks with 4 grams per day of omega-3 fatty acids (1.9 grams of EPA and 1.5 grams of DHA).
+If you are looking for another reason to ensure you have adequate levels of omega-3 fatty acids, supplementing with them can help reduce the negative impact of food.
+In a randomized crossover study, researchers had participants supplement for 4 weeks with 4 g per day of omega-3 fatty acids (1.9 g of EPA and 1.5 g of DHA).
 Some of the participants took the fish oil in the first part of the study while the rest took it in the second round of the study.
 There was a four-week washout period in between.
 Unlike the above studies, this study looked at the effects of consuming a cookie that had 75 grams of carbohydrates, 28.5 grams of fat, and 9 grams of protein rather than a high-fat, high-calorie meal.
-The omega-3 fatty acid supplementation reversed the decrease in postprandial %FMD (flow-mediated dilation), which is a marker of endothelium-dependent vasodilation.
+The omega-3 fatty acid supplementation reversed the decrease in %FMD (flow-mediated dilation) after the meal, which is a marker of endothelium-dependent vasodilation.
 This means it reduced the endothelial dysfunction that correlates with atherosclerosis.
-It also led to a significant reduction in the levels of triglycerides.
+It also led to a significant reduction in triglycerides levels.

 Antioxidants

-One study found that taking flavonoids supplements for a period of four weeks reduced the decline in endothelial function.
+One study found that taking flavonoid supplements for a period of four weeks reduced the decline in endothelial function.
 Flavonoids are a type of polyphenol known to have strong antioxidant properties, as well as other beneficial effects on health.
 In a crossover study on 25 patients, the participants were randomly assigned to taking either a supplement or a placebo, with a two-week washout period.
-In the placebo groups, there was endothelial function deterioration after consuming a high-fat meal at both baseline and after the four weeks on the placebo.
-However, taking the flavonoid supplement led to no change between the fasting and postprandial values for endothelial dysfunction, although there was one at baseline.
+In the placebo groups, there was endothelial function deterioration after consuming a high-fat meal at both baseline and after four weeks.
+However, taking the flavonoid supplement led to no change between the fasting and after meal values for endothelial dysfunction, although there was one at baseline.

 When consuming supplemental forms of antioxidants, the timing might have an impact.
 In one study, there was a difference in the inflammatory response when consuming vitamin E and C supplements either before breakfast or before supper.
 Both prevented a rise in CRP, a marker of inflammation, but those consumed before dinner were more effective.
 Another study supports the idea that pretreating with vitamins C and E could mitigate the endothelial dysfunction.